Diana Andrews’ Instagram, Facebook Go Private After Bodybuilder Fat-Shames Woman

 Diana Andrews, better known as @missdianaandrews on Instagram, is feeling the wrath of the Interwebs after the bodybuilder who is Diana fat-shamed another woman at the gym.
-Andrews is getting plenty of criticism, reports The Sun, for posting a photo to Instagram of a woman on a treadmill wearing a cropped tank top and writing about the woman’s “love handles.”
+Andrews is getting plenty of criticism, reports the Sun, for posting a photo to Instagram of a woman on a treadmill wearing a cropped tank top and writing about the woman’s “love handles.”
 Diana followed that up with an Instagram Story with a caption that read she guessed the woman was ordering burgers to be delivered to her at the gym.
 As of this writing, the Instagram account named missdianaandrews with its 719 posts, 17,500 followers and 197 people being followed by the “Diana Andrews” Instagram account has been set to private.
 Diana’s Facebook account has also gone private.

 “I bet she’s ordering burgers for delivery.”